The Corporate Tax Planning Law Review: Monaco

 A merger involving a Monegasque company may trigger income tax consequences in Monaco, if the company is subject to the ISB.

-Pursuant to Article 11-2 of the Ordinance 3,152, capital gains recognised upon a merger (other than capital gains recognised on merchandise, if any) of Monegasque corporations are exempt from the ISB, provided that the merging entity undertakes in the merger agreement to compute any further amortisation and capital gains recognised on the assets contributed by the merged entity as a result of the merger by reference to the accounting net value they had in the books of the merged entity.
+Pursuant to Article 11-2 of the Ordinance 3,152, capital gains recognised upon a merger (other than capital gains recognised on inventory, if any) of Monegasque corporations may benefit from a favourable regime whereby they are exempt from the ISB, provided that the surviving entity undertakes in the merger agreement to compute any further amortisation and capital gains recognised on the assets acquired from the merged entity as a result of the merger, by reference to the accounting net value these assets had in the books of the merged entity.

-Merged Monegasque companies subject to the ISB and that cannot benefit from the favourable regime of mergers will be considered as terminating their business and will be immediately subject to the ISB on any ongoing income and latent capital gains.
-The capital gains would, however, benefit from the partial exemptions described above.
+Merged Monegasque corporations that are subject to the ISB and that cannot benefit from the favourable regime of mergers will be considered as terminating their business and will be immediately subject to the ISB on any ongoing income and realised or latent capital gains.
+The capital gains could, however, benefit from the partial exemptions described above relating to sales or transfers of assets.

 There is no legislation dealing with cross-border mergers.
-The merger of a Monegasque company into a foreign company may not benefit from the Monegasque favourable regime on mergers.
+However, the merger of a Monegasque company into a foreign company would be treated as a liquidation of the Monegasque company under Monegasque corporate law and thus, would not benefit from the Monegasque favourable deferral regime on mergers.

-As Monaco has a limited tax treaty network, foreign income may often be subject to domestic withholding tax in the source jurisdiction without limitation, in particular dividends, interest and royalties received from foreign subsidiaries.
-To the extent that the Monegasque beneficiary company is subject to the ISB, this withholding tax would, however, give right to a tax credit that could be offset upon the ISB due in respect of the same income, except as regards dividends benefiting from the participation exemption regime.
+As Monaco has a limited tax treaty network, foreign income may often be subject to domestic withholding tax rates rather than reduced treaty rate in the source jurisdiction, in particular on dividends, interest and royalties received from foreign subsidiaries.
+However, to the extent that the Monegasque beneficiary company is subject to the ISB, this withholding tax would give right to a tax credit that could be offset upon the ISB due in respect of the same income.
+For obvious reasons dividends benefiting from the participation exemption regime cannot benefit from any credit for foreign withholding tax.

 iv Indirect taxes